Each piece in the Bare Rouge range is individual and unique. Pieces are designed and created to order.

 Timber can be variable in colour but is generally a lovely golden brown when polished.

+It was used extensively for floor boards in houses where it stood the test of time and stiletto heels!
 Matai dries well with minimal disortion.
 Very suitable for furniture making, turninglarge bowls, lidded boxes and hollow forms.
 It has straight grain and is harder and heavier than many other NZ Natives, but it is easy to work on the lathe.
 Pleasant smell when turning.

-Produces silky lustrous finish(but heat cracks need to be avoided).
-Easy to maintain and refurbish with a good polish.
-Resists damage from knocks.
+finish(but heat cracks need to be avoided).
+Easy to maintain and

 There are currently no known health risks associated with working this timber.
 The dust is non toxic.